dyaremyshyn/BeautyStudioManager/README.md

 ## Features

+- **Agenda:**
+  Check your appointments agenda for 'Today', 'Week', 'Month', 'All'.

 - **Service Creation and Editing:**
   Easily add, edit, or remove beauty services.

 - **Appointment Booking:**
   Schedule appointments with automatic duration calculation (e.g., adding 1 hour to a 9 AM appointment will set the end time to 10 AM).
+And in case you need to drive to your customer location the cost of travel is calculated for you based on Kms and cost per Km.

 - **Direct Calendar Integration:**
   Add all created appointments directly to your device’s calendar for seamless scheduling and reminders.